nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters command to view the list of commands.
-2. LMS retrieves the list of available commands.
+2. KeyContacts retrieves the list of available commands.
-3. LMS displays the list of commands to the user.
+3. KeyContacts displays the list of commands to the user.

    Use case ends.

 **Extensions**

 * 2a.
-LMS detects an error while retrieving the list.
+KeyContacts detects an error while retrieving the list.
   * 2a1.
-LMS shows an error message.
-  * Use case ends.

----

-#### Use case: Save and retrieve data after application restart

-**MSS**

-1. User enters data into the application.
-2. User chooses to save the data.
-3. LMS saves the data to persistent storage.
-4. User turns off the application.
-5. User restarts the application.
-6. LMS retrieves the data from persistent storage and displays it to the user.

-   Use case ends.

-**Extensions**

-* 3a.
-LMS detects an error while saving the data.
-  * 3a1.
-LMS shows an error message.
-  * Use case ends.

-* 6a.
-LMS detects an error while retrieving the data.
-  * 6a1.
-LMS shows an error message.
+KeyContacts shows an error message.
   * Use case ends.

 ### Non-Functional Requirements